 Dining out, entrees are generally around $10 and a main course is around $25.
 Liquor is very expensive in Australia compared to other countries around the world, but wine is underpriced in comparison.
 A decent bottle of wine can be purchased for about $15.

 Apartment living in the suburb areas of Sydney is around $300 to $400 per week, and other major city suburbs average around the same mark.
 Living in a city centre could amount to about $1000 per week.
-Transportation costs vary on where you are travelling to, but a MyBus1 10 pass in Sydney (allows you ten trips within about a three kilometre distance, which is 1-2 sections) costs about $16.
+Transportation costs vary on where you are travelling to, but an Opal card in Sydney is free and can be topped up in $10 increments.